aolkin/hrdc/docs/finance.md

 executive staff member on that has the financial manager enabled, with your current expected, reported, and actual balances.

-#### A Note on Terminology:
+#### A Note on Terminology

-> Your budget is divided into three columns, "Estimate", "Reported", and
-> "Actual".
-The estimate column on your budget is for planning your expenses
-> and corresponds to your "requested" grants.
-The difference of those is your
-> expected balance.
-The reported budget column is for tracking how much you
-> think you have spent, and corresponds with your "received" grants.
-Together,
-> those make up your reported balance.
-Your actual balance will be updated
-> automatically as grant funds come in and purchases are logged.
+Your budget is divided into three columns, "Estimate", "Reported", and "Actual".
+The estimate column on your budget is for planning your expenses and corresponds to your "requested" grants.
+The difference of those is your expected balance.
+The reported budget column is for tracking how much you think you have spent, and corresponds with your "received" grants.
+Together, those make up your reported balance.
+Your actual balance will be updated automatically as grant funds come in and purchases are logged.

 ## Grants Tracker